 There is a company called National Bankcard Monitor.
-They call me every day, even though I have pressed “1” to be removed form their call list.
+They call me every day, even though I have pressed “1” to be removed from their call list.
 [That’s a whole other blog post.]
 The company does not leave me a message from a real person or a call back number, they just keep calling and calling and calling.

 So, I was bored on my way downtown today and I Googled the number.
 (No, I wasn’t driving!)
 I found lots of negative comments calling the company a scam before I found the website.
 Now, I have no idea if this is a legitimate company or not, but based on my experience and what I found online, they could offer me a Mercedes and I still wouldn’t do business with them.